Local Marketing Agency: 122 Profitable Niches [Download]

-You will stay stuck until you pick a niche.
-If you want to get unstuck, watch today's video.
-Hey, it's Alzay Calhoun with Coveted Consultant.
-What I want to do in this video is actually give you a list of niches that you can sell your digital marketing services to, but that list will just be a list unless you have some method of vetting and selecting from that niche.
-In this video I want to give you a method for how to do that so you can quickly pick from that niche, or pick from that list, and move forward aggressively.
+This video comes with a spreadsheet of niches that you can sell your digital marketing services to, but that list will just be a list unless you have some method of vetting and selecting from that niche.
+In this video I want to give you a method for how to do that, so you can quickly pick from that list, and move forward aggressively.

-A couple of things, though, to set us up here.
-Big idea number one is that selecting a niche is not about you and your satisfaction.
+REMEMBER, selecting a niche is not about you.
 Picking a niche is actually about the client's ability to resonate with your services.
-The client needs to know that what you do speaks uniquely to them and the better they understand that the faster they'll move.
-If you will select a niche, you will find that clients pick up and understand what you do a little better.
-Even though, as a digital marketing expert, you go, "I don't care what niche we serve.
-Just show me a client and I'll help them out."
-That's hard for the client on the other hand to digest, so let's walk through a process here.
-What I'm going to recommend is that you focus on local.
-Make a focus on local.
-Let me build that case.
+The client needs to know that what you do speaks uniquely to them.
+If you will select a niche, you will find that clients understand what you do a little better.
+The better they understand that, the faster they'll move.
+As a digital marketing expert, you might say, “I don't care what niche we serve.
+Just show me a client and I'll help them out.”
+This is hard for the client to digest.
+If the client does not know what they need, if they do not understand digital marketing’s potential or purpose, this statement is almost meaningless to them.

 Picking a niche is your FIRST choice not your LAST choice

-First reason is that this niche selection process that you're about to go through here is not going to be your last choice.
-It's really going to be your first choice.
-What I mean is right now you're selecting a niche so you can move forward and begin to get that next level of momentum, but it's not the last choice you're going to make.
-You'll make some other choices.
-You could work another niche, you can go with another specialty down the line, but if you don't want decision number one, then you can't make decision number two.
+Choosing a niche does not mean you are locking yourself for a lifetime of specific clients.
+You're selecting a niche so you can move forward and get that next level of momentum.
+It's not the last choice you're going to make.
+As your career progresses, you could work another niche, you can go with another specialty down the line.
+But, if you don't want decision number one, then you can't make decision number two.
 Right now, we're focusing on making decision number one, which is picking that niche.

 Targeting local businesses is easier

-Thing number two is that you'll find that local is easier, and this is what I mean.
-Local businesses know that they need to be doing digital marketing in some way, but there's nobody in the business with that level of expertise.
-They may have a guy that did their website six months ago, nine months ago, two years ago.
-They may have the lady who answers the phone also double as their social media person, but those people aren't specialized like you're specialized with your expertise.
+Local businesses know that they need to be doing digital marketing in some way, but there's nobody on site who has that kind of knowledge.
+They may have a guy that did their website however long ago; they may have the lady who answers the phone also double as their social media person, but those people aren't specialized like you're specialized with your expertise.
 They don't have anybody who can actually make sense of their digital marketing efforts, so they know they need someone.
-That's already present.

 Make a personal connection before reaching out